Air Serbia Resumes Daily Munich–Belgrade Flights After 18-Year Hiatus

 Before this route, the most common Belgrade connections from Munich ran via Vienna (Austrian Airlines) or Istanbul (Turkish Airlines), adding 2–4 hours of transit time.
 The 90-minute direct option changes the maths considerably for anyone on a short Balkans trip.

-The route also works well as an entry point for a multi-country itinerary: fly into Munich, land in Belgrade, travel overland through Serbia, Bosnia, or Montenegro, and exit from Dubrovnik or Tirana.
+The route also works well as an entry point for a multi-country trip: fly into Munich, land in Belgrade, travel overland, and exit from Dubrovnik or Tirana.
 Our full Serbia travel guide covers entry requirements, airport transfers, and what to prioritise once you land.

 Booking

-Tickets are available now at airserbia.com.
-Economy fares for the first weeks of the schedule start below €100 one way.
+Tickets are available at airserbia.com.
+Economy fares start below €100 one way.
 Both classes are bookable directly through Air Serbia’s website, which also handles seat selection and additional baggage.

 For a broader look at how to reach the Balkans by air — including which entry airports work best for different itineraries — see our guide to getting to the Balkans.